Travel guide

 How many GB do I need for a week in Singapore?

-Does the eSIM work on Singapore's MRT (subway)?
+Does the eSIM work on Singapore's MRT metro?

-Yes, and wonderfully so.
-Singapore's MRT has 4G/5G coverage across virtually the entire network, including underground tunnels.
-In addition, all stations and most train cars have free WiFi through the government's Wireless@SG network.
-Your eSIM will work perfectly at any point in the public transport system.
+Yes, and wonderfully.
+Singapore's MRT has 4G/5G coverage throughout almost the entire network, including underground tunnels.
+In addition, all stations and most carriages have free WiFi via the government's Wireless@SG network.
+Your eSIM will work perfectly anywhere on the public transport system.

 Is there 5G coverage in Singapore with a travel eSIM?

-Singapore has one of the most comprehensive 5G coverages in the world, serving over 95% of the population.
-Most travel eSIMs access the Singtel, StarHub, or M1 networks.
-If your phone is 5G compatible and your plan includes it, you will enjoy extraordinary speeds in virtually any part of the island.
+Singapore has one of the most comprehensive 5G coverages in the world, exceeding 95% of the population.
+Most travel eSIMs access Singtel, StarHub, or M1 networks.
+If your phone is 5G compatible and your plan includes it, you will enjoy extraordinary speeds almost anywhere on the island.

 Do I need to unlock my phone to use an eSIM in Singapore?